PolicyMe vs. Traditional Insurers: Comparison Guide

 If you’ve never shopped for life insurance before, understanding the way it’s traditionally sold may help you decide whether PolicyMe’s approach is right for you.

-- You decide you want life insurance, and you reach out to an advisor or broker in your area.
+- Broker: You reach out to an advisor or broker in your area.
 A broker will help you compare quotes from multiple insurers, while an agent may only be able to show you quotes from the company that employs them.
 You might schedule a phone appointment with your advisor or visit them at their office.

-- You compare policy options: Traditional life insurance companies may have upwards of five distinct life insurance products with different features, such as cash value growth components, variable premiums, participating dividends, and lifelong coverage.
-You’ll need to decide which one is the best fit for your needs—and, if the policy offers any optional riders, you’ll have to weigh the value of each rider against the cost to add it to your policy.
+- Compare: You review policy options.
+Traditional life insurance companies may offer 5+ distinct life insurance products with features like cash value growth components, variable premiums, participating dividends, and lifelong coverage.
+You’ll also need to decide if you want any optional riders, weighing the costs against the benefits.

-- You fill out an application form.
-Many life insurers offer online applications, but some stick to old-fashioned paper and ink, which you may give directly to your advisor or mail to a given address.
-You might also complete your application over the phone with your advisor.
+- Apply: You fill out an application form.
+Many insurers offer online applications, but some require paper which you can give directly to your advisor or mail in.
+You might complete the application over the phone with your advisor.

-- You may need a medical exam: Traditional underwriting relies heavily on medical information that can only be obtained through a medical exam, blood draws, etc. Typically, you’ll be asked to schedule a nurse’s visit to your home or an exam at a clinic, but the insurance company usually foots the bill for these tests.
+- Medical: You may need a medical exam.
+Traditional underwriting relies heavily on medical information that can only be obtained through a medical exam, like blood draws.
+You may be asked to schedule a nurse’s visit to your home or go to a clinic, but the insurance company often pays for these tests.

-- You might wait a little longer: Full traditional underwriting takes time—sometimes weeks, especially if you’re not in perfect health.
-You may be asked to provide letters from physicians, motor vehicle records, and other documentation to support underwriting.
+- Wait More: You might wait a little longer.
+Full traditional underwriting takes time—sometimes weeks, especially if you’re not in perfect health.
+You may need to provide additional letters from physicians, motor vehicle records, and other documentation.

-- You receive a decision: When underwriting is complete, you’ll learn whether your application was denied or approved—and if approved, on what terms.
-You’ll then have the decision to purchase the policy or turn it down for a different offer.
+- Decide: You receive a decision.
+When underwriting is complete, you’ll be denied or approved—and if approved, you’ll be offered terms.
+Then you have to decide whether to purchase the policy or turn it down for a different offer.

-The entire process can take multiple weeks, depending on the company and advisor you work with, your knowledge of life insurance and confidence in your priorities, and the exact details of your underwriting process.
+Lengthy application: The entire process of traditional life insurance shopping can take multiple weeks.
+It depends on the company and advisor you work with, your knowledge of life insurance and confidence in your priorities, and the exact details of your underwriting process.

 How PolicyMe operates

-While PolicyMe does many of the same things a traditional life insurance company does, we’ve streamlined the process so that you have fewer tasks, more human support, and less waiting time:
+While PolicyMe does many of the same things a traditional life insurance company does, we’ve streamlined the process.

-- You compare life insurance policy options: You can review your options on our website or speak with a human advisor by phone or email.
-No matter where you turn, PolicyMe will tell you the same thing: term life insurance is the best option for most Canadians, but you might need a permanent policy if you have lifelong dependents or a high net worth.
+- Compare: Easily look at all your choices online.
+You can review all your life insurance policy options online or speak with a human advisor by phone or email.
+PolicyMe states that term life insurance is the best option for most Canadians, but you might need a permanent policy if you have lifelong dependents or a high net worth.

-- You pick your term length and coverage amount: PolicyMe’s free online life insurance calculator is a quick and easy way to find the policy configurations that map best onto your actual finances.
+- Decide: You pick your term length and coverage amount.
+PolicyMe’s free online life insurance calculator is a quick and easy way to find the policy configurations that best fit your actual finances.

-- You may need a medical exam: Over 60% of PolicyMe customers aged 50 and under are approved instantly for up to $2M in coverage.
-But if you’re over 50, your online application flags certain health concerns, or you’re applying for a higher amount of coverage than is eligible for instant approval, we may ask you to schedule a medical exam (on our dime!) to get a more accurate read of your risk level.
+- Health Questions: You may not need a medical exam.
+Over 60% of PolicyMe customers aged 50 and under are approved instantly for up to $2M in coverage.
+Older people, people with certain health conditions, or people wanting high coverage amounts may be asked to schedule a medical exam (paid for by PolicyMe).

-- You receive a decision: About 60–70% of PolicyMe life insurance customers receive instant approval, with coverage starting as soon as the next day after you complete the application and make a payment.
+- Decide: You receive a decision.
+About 60–70% of PolicyMe life insurance customers receive instant approval, with coverage starting as soon as the next day after you complete the application and make a payment.
 If you need further underwriting, approval could take a few more days.

 PolicyMe vs. traditional insurers: An overview